Vampire2008/LethalReina_Modpack/base/files/README.md

 Modpack for Reina Mort friends

-### Additional steps

-- Update all mods to latest versions
-- Lauch game and close it.
-It needs to creating all config files.
-- Open config editing and find `CreatureReplacement.cfg`
-- Change parameter **Suits to enable Model for** to **CARed,CAGreen,CAHaz,CAPajam,CAPurp**

 ### Included mods

 * [AlwaysHearActiveWalkies](https://thunderstore.io/c/lethal-company/p/Suskitech/AlwaysHearActiveWalkies/) - Allows you to hear active walkies even when you're not holding them.